replicatedhq/kURL/design/helm.md

 #### Followup
 1. Add airgap support to airgap builder for helm
+  1. Join loads images on to new nodes.
 1. Update Kurl.sh with new components to display multiple helm releases, add values, lint yaml (Out of scope for this story)

 ## Testing